-b.
-All communications to or from NASA will be transmitted through the following program manager:

-Paul Robert

-Environmental Compliance and Restoration Program Manager

-Environmental Management Division
+Paul Robert Environmental Compliance and Restoration Program Manager Environmental Management Division NASA Headquarters Telephone: 202-358-1305 Email: paul.robert-1@nasa.gov may change the designated program manager at any time.
+In the

-NASA Headquarters

-Telephone: 202-358-1305

-Email: paul.robert-1@nasa.gov

 NASA may change the designated program manager at any time.
 In the event of a change, NASA will notify the Army in writing no more than thirty (30) business days after the change takes effect.